-7 mistakes to Avoid When Translating eCommerce Websites
+7 Mistakes to Avoid When Translating eCommerce Websites

 Translating and localizing your eCommerce website is the key to engaging with international customers and turning browsers into shoppers.
 When potential customers feel comfortable with a website and can navigate their way around it with ease, they’re more likely to stay and shop.
 With the global eCommerce market topping $4.98 trillion in 2021, this is definitely an area where you need to stay competitive.
-While using free online translators might be tempting when budgets are tight, they come with serious drawbacks.
+While using free online translation might be tempting when budgets are tight, they come with serious drawbacks.
 Even when your business has budgeted for professional translators there are still mistakes to avoid.
 Here are the top seven most common ones.

 Top website translation mistakes